Air Fryer Firecracker Chicken Bites

 - These Firecracker Chicken Bites are crispy and crunchy and taste like they are fried but are so much healthier thanks to the air fryer

-- There is no breading needed to make this chicken crispy!
-Leaving the skin on each piece of chicken and cooking it in the airfryer results in deliciously crunchy bites.
+- There is no bread crumbs needed to make these crispy chicken bites!
+Leaving the skin on each piece of chicken and cooking it in the airfryer results in deliciously crunchy bites that are a healthier alternative to deep frying.

 - These air fryer chicken bites can be eaten for lunch, dinner or even served as an appetizer or game day snack for a crowd.